Denon AVR-X2800H: 7.2-Channel Receiver for Immersive

 Its video capabilities are equally future-proof, featuring three dedicated HDMI 2.1 inputs that support 8K/60Hz and 4K/120Hz pass-through, alongside HDCP 2.3 compatibility.
 This ensures stunning picture quality with support for advanced HDR formats including HDR10+, Dolby Vision, Dynamic HDR, and HLG, making it ideal for the latest TVs and gaming consoles.
 The AVR-X2800H also integrates Denon’s HEOS Built-in technology, enabling seamless multi-room music streaming from popular services like Spotify, Tidal, and Amazon Music HD, controllable via the HEOS app.
 Bluetooth and Wi-Fi are standard, with the added convenience of Bluetooth transmission to headphones for private listening.

 Setting up the AVR-X2800H is streamlined by the Denon Setup Assistant and Audyssey MultEQ XT room correction, which automatically calibrate the sound to your specific listening environment.
 Reviewers consistently praise its engaging sound, refined treble, and overall balanced performance for both two-channel music playback and complex surround soundscapes.
-While its design maintains a traditional Denon aesthetic, its internal components and performance capabilities firmly position it as a cutting-edge receiver offering exceptional value.
+While its design maintains a traditional Denon aesthetic, its internal components and performance capabilities firmly position it as a modern receiver offering exceptional value.

-Here’s a brief comparison of the Denon AVR-X2800H with some general AV Receiver categories:
+Here’s a brief comparison of the Denon AVR-X2800H with some general AV receiver categories:

 Feature/Model Entry-Level 5.1 AVR (e.g., Denon S-Series) Mid-Range 7.2 AVR (Denon AVR-X2800H) High-End 9+ Channel AVR (e.g., Denon X-Series higher models)